 Not all of you eat a whole avocado at once, so you want to know how to store it without it going brown.
 Some ways to stop this from happening are:

-– Keep the pit in the half that you are not using and store in the fridge.
+- Keep the stone in the half that you are not using and store in the fridge.

 - Squeeze lemon or lime juice over the avocado and put in an air-tight container in the fridge.